equalitie/Caislean/doc/role-doc/php-ldap-password.md

 Default: "localhost".

 The remote LDAP server that the script will interact with.
+You can use the `ldaps://` scheme if connecting to a LDAP server with TLS support.

 ### `php_ldap_remote_port`